commaai/opendbc/README.md

 <div align="center" style="text-align: center;">

 <h1>opendbc</h1>
 <p>
   <b>opendbc is a Python API for your car.</b>
   <br>
+  Control the gas, brake, steering, and more.
 Read the speed, steering angle, and more.
-Send gas, braking, and steering commands.
 </p>

 <h3>